 Consider working with an advisor/banker to drive this process for you.
-Selecting a right advisor who has experience in your market and geography is crucial here.
+Selecting the right advisor who has experience in your market and geography is crucial here.

-If both parties are interested in each other, getting a third party valuation is always useful.
-Sometimes “buyer” can get the valuation done or can ask “seller” to do it.
-They can sometimes share cost between them too.
+If both parties are interested in each other, getting a third-party valuation is always useful.
+Sometimes “buyer” can get the valuation done or can ask the “seller” to do it.
+They can sometimes share costs between them too.

-In case of acquihires, understand the best practises around valuation in these scenarios and use it for negotiations.
+In the case of acquihires, understand the best practices around valuation in these scenarios and use it for negotiations.
 Stay tuned to our upcoming articles to read more on this.

 Who gives the first offer is always a question.
 In both the cases, give a reasonable offer based on the funding capacity of the buyer, assets of the seller and synergy generated between the companies.